Dadmiš: Identification

 The earliest researchers did not yet recognize Dadmiš as a separate deity, and her name was considered to be an epithet of Resheph, ršp ddm.
-Due to the trend in early scholarship to look for Greek explanations for terms present in Ugaritic texts it was assumed that this alleged deity was analogous to Apollo Didymaeus, similar to how the name Niqmaddu (nqmd, "Hadad the avenger") was misinterpreted as Nikomedes and the place name Yman, referring to an area near the kingdom of Amurru known also from Assyrian and Hebrew sources, as Ionia.
+Due to the trend in early scholarship to look for Greek explanations for terms present in Ugaritic texts it was assumed that this alleged deity was analogous to Apollo Didymaeus, similar to how the name Niqmaddu (nqmd, "Hadad the avenger") was misinterpreted as Nikomedes and the toponym Yman, referring to an area near the kingdom of Amurru known also from Assyrian and Hebrew sources, as Ionia.
 The correct reading of the name, Dadmiš, was first proposed as early as 1932 by Bedřich Hrozný (who was also responsible for identifying the names of many Hurrian deities, for example Nupatik and Kumarbi, in Ugaritic texts), and eventually became the consensus.

-The later discovery of a trilingual god list with Sumerian, Hurrian and Ugaritic columns made it possible to establish not only that Dadmiš was not an epithet, but a separate deity, but also that she was female, unlike Resheph.
+The later discovery of a trilingual version of the Weidner god list with Sumerian, Hurrian and Ugaritic columns made it possible to establish not only that Dadmiš was not an epithet, but a separate deity, but also that she was female, unlike Resheph.
 Sporadic references to Dadmiš as a male deity can nonetheless be found in later literature, for example Volkert Haas referred to her as "der (...)
-Gott Dadmiš" in a brief description of the religion of Ugarit, while Aaron Tugendhaft labels her as "the Hurrian god Tatmiš."
+Gott Dadmiš" in a brief description of the religion of Ugarit, while Aaron Tugendhaft labels her as "the Hurrian god Tatmiš".

-The spelling of her name differs slightly between the alphabetic texts (ddmš) and the standard syllabic cuneiform ones (^{d}ta-ad-mi-iš), and as a result two forms of the name are used in modern publications, Dadmiš and Tadmiš.
+The spelling of Dadmiš' name differs between the alphabetic texts (ddmš) and the standard syllabic cuneiform ones (^{d}ta-ad-mi-iš), and as a result two romanized forms of the name are used in modern publications, Dadmiš and Tadmiš.
 Michael C. Astour argued that the syllabic spelling reflected Hurrian phonetics.